Kane County, Utah

 Starting point, US 89, at the Subway Sandwich Shop, go East on the side of US 89 to 700 East (across from Wendy's) at Crosby's Farm Store, turn right a short distance to Chinle Dr. (the old US 89 road) turn left east and follow this road 4.7 miles where you can turn left to access US 89.
 (If continuing straight on you will go onto the Eight Mile Gap Road as you turn to the South and the pavement ends).

-However, continuing east along the side of US 89 you find a two track along the South side of the highway.
-You will have to ride along the side of the highway (not signed) following the two track for 3.6 miles to the Johnson Canyon Road or continue another 2.8 miles to a right turn south to another side road, turn right and veer to the left (do not go through a ranch access gate directly to the south) follow the gravel road East 3.1 miles to an intersection, (Navajo Wells) turn left for Seaman Wash (Monument Road 705) go .3 miles across US 89 to enter the Seaman Wash Road.
+To continuing east along the side of US 89 you find a two track along the South side of the highway.
+You will have to ride along the side of the highway (not signed) behind the Cowboy Storage yead at highway 89 following the two track for 3.6 miles to the Johnson Canyon Road or continue another 2.8 miles along the side of the highway up the hill (this is a rough track) to the first right turn go south to another intersection road, turn left (do not go through a ranch access gate directly to the south) follow the gravel road East 3.1 miles to an intersection, (Honeymoon Trail Monument) turn left for Seaman Wash (Monument Road 705) go .3 miles cross US 89 to enter the Seaman Wash Road.
 Continuing East past the Honeymoon Trail monument the road dead ends.
 Turning right will take you to Buckskin Mountain and the Great Western Trail.
 See maps for details...

 Remember the rules of OHV safety: use protective gear and wear your helmet, bring survival gear, and lots of water, repair kits, maps, never ride alone and tell someone where you are going.